andrey-star/jb-parser/README.md

 Implement an interpreter for the language described below.
-The standard input recieves a program in the given language.
+The standard input receives a program in the given language.
 Output the decimal value of the last expression in the program.

 Language grammar: